-A Zoning By-law Amendment was approved by Town Council on July 27th 2020 which rezoned the subject lands from R1 to a site-specific R2 zone and also included permissions for one second dwelling unit per lot.
-The R2 zone provides for more efficient and compact lotting and built form redevelopment opportunities.
+A Zoning By-law Amendment was approved by Town Council on March 1st 2021 which rezoned the subject lands from R1 to a site-specific R1-302 zone.
+The new zoning provides for more efficient and compact lotting and built form redevelopment opportunities.

 Policy 2.6.2 states that development and site alteration shall not be permitted on lands containing archaeological resources or archaeological potential unless the resources have been conserved.
-The Town's Heritage Master Plan identifies this area as having high archaeological resource potential, therefore an Assessment and Ministry Clearance is required as a condition of approval.
+The Town's Heritage Master Plan identifies this area as having high archaeological resource potential.
+As a result, a Stage 1-2 Archaeological Assessment and Ministry Clearance was conducted and forwarded by the applicant, respectively.

 The proposal will facilitate the construction of one new single detached dwelling in a more compact form that helps reduce the amount of under-utilized urban land within the Village of Fonthill, making more efficient use of existing infrastructure and helping to protect the agricultural and ecological resources of the Province.
+The subject lands are also within walking distance to local shopping, parkland, public service facilities and institutional uses in Downtown Fonthill.